Rome Travel Guide

 - Book anchors first: Colosseum and Vatican Museums are the two biggest schedule-makers.

-- Morning anchors usually win: they reduce bottlenecks and keep the afternoon flexible.
+- Morning anchors usually work best: they reduce bottlenecks and leave the afternoon more flexible.

-- Do not overstack: one heavy anchor per half-day is usually enough.
+- Do not overstack the day: one heavy anchor per half-day is usually enough.

-- Leave buffer: security, walking, church access rules, and transit all take longer than people expect.
+- Leave buffer: security, walking, basilica access, and transit all take longer than many travelers expect.

 What to Book Ahead vs What Can Stay Flexible

-Use this to protect your highest-friction bookings first, then fill open space with easier sights nearby.
+Protect the hardest bookings first, then fill open space with easier nearby stops.

 | Attraction | Booking need | Why | Best role in itinerary |